nolash/go-vise/README.md

 The signal flag arguments should only set a single flag to be tested.
 If more than one flag is set, the first flag matched will be used as the trigger.

+First 8 flags are reserved and used for internal VM operations.

 ## Rendering